Sitefinity-SDK/Telerik.Sitefinity.Samples.DatePicker/README.md

 *	Telerik.Sitefinity.Content.nupkg

-*	DataAccess.Core.nupkg
+*	Telerik.DataAccess.Core.nupkg

-You can find the packages in the official [Sitefinity Nuget Server](http://nuget.sitefinity.com).
+You can find the packages in the official [Sitefinity NuGet Server](http://nuget.sitefinity.com).

 ### Login